 St. Francis Xavier Haitian Orphanage opened its doors in 2011 and immediately became home to several children who had lost their parents or whose families were unable to care for them.
 Each child brought a heart-wrenching story of hardship and hope for a better life.
 Several came from the mountains, walking for hours for the chance to realize their dreams for the future.

-The Orphanage houses and takes care of the daily needs of 18 children, most of whom are going to school and receiving medical care for the first time in their lives.
-Every day they give thanks for the blessings they have received, and the caring people whose generosity makes their new lives possible.
+The Orphanage housed and took care of the daily needs of 18 children, most of whom went to school and received medical care for the first time in their lives.

 Today, the Foundation also supports the Catholic Relief Services (CRS) initiative "Changing the Way We Care", in Haiti.
 In addition, the Foundation is working with other organization’s to provide shelter, food, clothing and education and/or healthcare to the needy, orphanage children living in the nation of Haiti.